 Is a presentation required for this fellowship grant?

-Yes, the preparation of a final presentation on the awardee’s Project is desired by The Wetlands Institute, and awardee should coordinate with The Wetlands Institute regarding the expected time, place and manner (remote or in-person) of this presentation.
+The preparation of a final presentation on the awardee’s Project is desired by The Wetlands Institute, and awardee should coordinate with The Wetlands Institute regarding the expected time, place and manner (remote or in-person) of this presentation.

 Can this grant be renewed for an additional year?